Charge superradiance on charged BTZ black holes: Conclusions

-We have also examined the range of boundary conditions satisfied by the superradiant modes at infinity.
+We have examined the range of boundary conditions satisfied by the superradiantly scattered modes at infinity.
 These boundary conditions are labelled by the Robin parameter $\zeta $.
-For most fixed values of the black hole and scalar field charge, we find that superradiant modes correspond to values of $\zeta $ lying in a narrow interval.
-For a large black hole charge parameter $Q=5$, we have found some values of the scalar field charge $q\sim 2$ where the interval of values of $\zeta $ is considerably wider than in the generic case.
-We have also found some values of $Q$ and $q$ for which there are superradiant modes satisfying either Dirichlet or Neumann boundary conditions, which are absent in the neutral scalar field case.
-Superradiant modes satisfying Dirichlet boundary conditions have also been found for charged scalar perturbations of a Coulomb-like adS black hole in nonlinear electrodynamics in three dimensions \cite{Gonzalez:2021vwp}.
+For most fixed values of the black hole and scalar field charge that we studied, superradiantly scattered modes correspond to values of $\zeta $ lying in a narrow interval.
+For a large black hole charge parameter $|Q|=5$ (setting $\ell =1$), we have found some values of the scalar field charge $q\sim 2$ where the interval of values of $\zeta $ is considerably wider than in the generic case.
+We have also found some values of $Q$ and $q$ for which there are superradiantly scattered modes satisfying either Dirichlet or Neumann boundary conditions, which are absent in the neutral scalar field case.
+Superradiantly scattered modes satisfying Dirichlet boundary conditions have also been found for charged scalar perturbations of a Coulomb-like adS black hole in nonlinear electrodynamics in three dimensions \cite{Gonzalez:2021vwp}.